Floorp-Projects/Floorp/mobile/android/android-components/components/service/glean/README.md

 and upload.
 This is controlled with the `glean.setUploadEnabled()` method.
 The application should provide some form of user interface to call this method.
-Additionally, it is good practice to call this method immediately before calling `Glean.initialize()` to ensure that glean doesn't send any pings at start up when telemetry is disabled.
+Additionally, it is good practice to call this method immediately before calling `Glean.initialize()` to ensure that Glean doesn't send any pings at start up when telemetry is disabled.

-## Debugging products using glean
+## Debugging products using Glean
 Glean exports the [`GleanDebugActivity`](src/main/java/mozilla/components/service/glean/debug/GleanDebugActivity.kt) that can be used to toggle debugging features on or off.
 Users can invoke this special activity, at run-time, using the following [`adb`](https://developer.android.com/studio/command-line/adb) command: